-When you set out to modernize an older building, you will encounter three kinds of deterioration or obsolescence: physical deterioration, functional obsolescence, or economic obsolescence.
+When you set out to modernize an older building, you will encounter physical deterioration, functional obsolescence, or economic obsolescence.

-Physical deterioration, starts immediately after the building is completed and continues throughout its entire life, unless it is handled along the way with proper maintenance and repair.
+Physical deterioration starts immediately after the building is completed and continues throughout its entire life, unless it is handled along the way with proper maintenance and repair.
 This type of deterioration usually can be taken care of by routine repairs and replacement of parts.
-Anytime the acquisition of a rundown building is being considered, the investor must be certain that the deterioration has not become so bad that the building will have to be demolished.
+Anytime the acquisition of a run-down building is being considered, the investor must be certain that the deterioration has not become so bad that the building will have to be demolished.